Treating Adult Survivors of Childhood Emotional Abuse and Neglect

 About the AuthorsElizabeth K. Hopper

-, PhD, is a clinician, supervisor, and member of the training faculty at the Trauma Center at Justice Resource Institute in Brookline, Massachusetts.
-She is Senior Administrator and Director of Supervisory Services at the Trauma Center and served as Associate Director of Training for a decade.
-As the Chief Program Officer for the Trauma Center’s anti-trafficking programs, Dr. Hopper oversees several regional and national counter-trafficking programs and networks, including programs that provide direct services to survivors and that improve service delivery through outreach, training, and consultation.
+, PhD, is a clinical psychologist with a specialization in traumatic stress.
+Dr. Hopper is an administrator, supervisor, clinician, and trainer at Justice Resource Institute in Boston, Massachusetts.
+She is currently Project Director of the Metropolitan Boston Complex Trauma Treatment Initiative, a mobile service network delivering evidence-based trauma interventions to high-risk and underserved complex trauma–exposed children and youth.
+Dr. Hopper serves as director of a regional anti-trafficking coalition, co-chairs the Mental Health Council of HEAL Trafficking, and has a private practice.
 She has collaborated with numerous agencies and organizations in developing trauma-informed care systems.
 Dr. Hopper is coauthor of a book on yoga as a body-based intervention for trauma and has written numerous articles and chapters on complex trauma, trauma-informed care, homelessness, and human trafficking.
 She has a strong interest in integration across treatment models and in interventions that can be individually adapted.

 Frances K. Grossman